 Surgery isn't frequently used to treat heart failure.
-However, it's recommended when the doctor can identify a correctable problem that's causing heart failure – such as a defect or a blocked coronary artery.
+However, it's recommended when the doctor can identify a correctable problem that's causing heart failure – such as a defect (such as a heart valve) or a blocked coronary artery.
 Surgery also may be needed when the heart failure is so severe that it can't be helped with medications or dietary and lifestyle changes.
 View an illustration of coronary arteries.

 What surgical and other medical procedures might be used?

 Percutaneous coronary intervention (PCI) (also referred to as angioplasty)